opussf/PyCal/README.md

 -n, --new	      : create a new item
--2, --todo        : todo items (filter or flag for what to create) -b, --birthday    : birthday items (filter or flag for what to create)
+-2, --todo        : todo items (filter or flag for what to create) -b, --birthday    : birthday items (filter or flag for what to create) -p, --port        : start an HTTP server on the given port on the local machine.